danmontesi/tud18-ds4se/README.md

 **Our analysis did not show meaningful improvements compared to the control variables.
 We could therefore not show that in Rust there is a influence of the ownership parameters as compared to just the control variables**.

 We do however believe that our result might very well be caused by a suboptimal method for finding post-release bugs.
-In the future, it would be meaningful to consider maybe issues from the bugtracker and link them to the code via the issue number.
+In the future, it would be meaningful to consider issues from the bugtracker and link them to the code via the issue number.